mereulab/deepscore/README.md

 from marker_analysis import *
 ```

-In R, the following dependencies are needed:
+In Python, the following dependencies are needed:
 - scanpy / episcanpy
 - anndata
 - seaborn